se-edu/learningresources/contents/ruby/Rails.md

 #### Performance Time

 While newer releases have combatted this problem to a large degree, many of the old releases of Rails tend to be slower than their counterparts.
 Rails is also used to make server-side applications that send static HTML files, with minimal Ruby code to modify the appearance.
-Since the current trend is towards making proper and responsive client-side, front-end applications, Rails is a comparatively "old school" approach to web developement.
-However, there are many Gems that allow you to combine your Rails back-end with a modern React, Angular, or Vue front-end, thus enabling you to create responsive static apps with Rails, but it has to be noted that the default for Rails does not accomodate such applications, thus giving it a worse performance time as compared to a client-side application.
+Since the current trend is towards making proper and responsive client-side, front-end applications, Rails is a comparatively "old school" approach to web development.
+However, there are many Gems that allow you to combine your Rails back-end with a modern React, Angular, or Vue front-end, thus enabling you to create responsive static apps with Rails, but it has to be noted that the default for Rails does not accommodate such applications, thus giving it a worse performance time as compared to a client-side application.

 ## Getting Started